davefedele/Tealeaf-Rails-1-Quizzes/Rails Week 2 Quiz.md

 # Week 2 Quiz
 1. Name all the 7 (or 8) routes exposed by the `resources` keyword in the `routes.rb` file.
+Also name the 4 named routes, and how the request is routed to the controller/action.

 'resources' routes
 -------------